hexagon5un/arduino_CLI/README.md

 ## Context

 This came out of a talk I gave ("Doing Arduino without the Arduino").
-Slides attached as PDF, for what that's worth.
+Slides attached as PDF.
+You kinda had to be there, though.